wp-plugins/easy-wp-latex-lite/readme.txt

 = Pro Version =

 This release is the freely distributed version of *Easy WP LaTeX*.
 It is fully functional.
 But the **[Pro Version](http://buy.thulasidas.com/easy-latex/ "Pro version of the Easy WP LaTeX plugin for only $2.95")** gives you more features and benefits.
 For instance, it gives you an option to cache the formula images so that your pages load faster.
 New features and bug fixes will first appear in the Pro version before being ported to this freely distributed edition.
+Also available in the Pro version is an option to align the formula image with respect to the text around it.

 = Alternatives =
 1. *Latex for WordPess* by zhiqiang, on which this plugin is based, has caching and JS based image generation.
 But it lacks intuitive color matching and theme-dependent settings.
 2. *JetPack* also lets you insert LaTeX formulas, again color matching is not easy.

-= New in this Release =

-Compatibility checks for WordPress V3.8.
-Admin page enhancements.

 == Upgrade Notice ==

-= 3.40 =

-Compatibility checks for WordPress V3.8.
-Admin page enhancements.
+Major changes to the design -- adding a translation interface, getting ready to change options handling.

 == Screenshots ==